lexwuestenenk/Cypress-WeightTracker/README.md

 - Then, run ```npm run start-cypress:test``` or ```yarn run start-cypress:test``` (Only works with config.js file available)

 - You will now have a working cypress installation!
+- To run tests, the user will also need to have the WeightTracker project installed & running.
+To see more information, visit this [repo](https://github.com/lexwuestenenk/WeightTracker)